smootalicious/jstest-sdl/README.md

     make

-And the `sdl-jstest` will be created.
+And the `sdl-jstest` binary will be created.

 ## Info from the original repository